Members

 Davide Bondavalli, • MS • Graduate 2021 • dbonda3@uic.edu

-“I’ve been working in the WTSE lab as part of a double degree program between UIC and Politecnico di Milano.
+“I’ve worked in the WTSE lab as part of a double degree program between UIC and Politecnico di Milano.
 For my master thesis I developed the Tongue Trackpad, an HID capacitive trackpad which allows to control a digital interface through tongue interaction.”

 LinkedIn